streetwriters/notesnook/docs/help/contents/reminders.md

 ---

 ## Configuring recurring reminders

+> info Recurring reminders are a paid feature
+>
+> Recurring reminders can only be used if you are on a paid plan.

 When you select **Repeat** mode, you can customize how often you want to be reminded: